View All Services

 In patients with rectal cancer, the circumferential resection margin is an important pathological staging parameter.
 Measured in millimeters, it is defined as the retroperitoneal or peritoneal adventitial soft-tissue margin closest to the deepest penetration of tumor.

-The American Joint Committee on Cancer (AJCC) has designated staging by tumor, node, and metastasis (TNM) classification to define rectal cancer.
+The AJCC has designated staging by TNM (tumor, node, metastasis) classification to define rectal cancer.
 The same classification is used for both clinical and pathologic staging.
 Treatment decisions are made with reference to the TNM classification system, rather than the older Dukes or Modified Astler-Coller classification schema.

 Lymph node status